 If, prior to the completion of probation, Respondent is found to be physically incapable of resuming the practice of medicine without restrictions, the Board shall retain continuing jurisdiction over Respondent's license and the period of probation shall be extended until the Board determines that Respondent is physically capable of resuming the practice of medicine without restrictions.
-Respondent shall pay the cost of all medical evaluations and treatment.
+Respondent shall pay the cost of the medical evaluation(s) and treatment.